robwinter96/Starbucks-Capstone-Project/README.md

 ## Acknowledgements

-Starbucks and Udacity for providing the datasets included in this repository
+Starbucks and Udacity for providing the datasets included in this repository Analytics Vidhya Team.
+(2021).
+Data leakage and its effect on the performance of an ML model [Blog post].
+Available at: https://www.analyticsvidhya.com/blog/2021/07/data-leakage-and-its-effect-on-the-performance-of-an-ml-model/

 ## Contact
 If you have any questions or feedback, feel free to get in touch!